 Fall Early Registration Payment Deadline: July 24, 2019

 Payment Due by: 8:00 pm

-After the Fall term Early Registration payment deadline date, payment must be made on the same day as course registration to ensure course enrollment status.
-An outstanding balance on a student account will result in registration and transcript holds on the account, and the registration status for courses with unpaid balances may also be changed.
+After the Fall term Early Registration payment deadline date, payment must be made at the time of course registration to ensure course enrollment status.
+An outstanding balance on a student account will result in registration and transcript holds on the account, and the registration status may also be changed.